sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/hardware_assembly.md

 icon: material/tools
 ---

-In this section we'll cover the two ways to set up the Simultaneous RFID Reader - M7E .
+In this section we'll cover the two ways to set up the Simultaneous RFID Reader - M7E over both USB-C and connected to a microcontroller for use with the SparkFun Simultaneous RFID Reader Arduino Library.

-### Communicating via USB-C Serial
+## Communicating via USB-C Serial

 The fastest and easiest way to start using the board is through the USB-C connector.
 Simply plug the board into a computer with a USB-C cable and open up the Universal Reader Assistant.